ChronoSheets/ChronoSheets-CSharp-Client/docs/UsersApi.md

 <a name="userscreatetimesheetuser"></a>
 # **UsersCreateTimesheetUser**
-> CsApiApiResponseInsertUserResponse UsersCreateTimesheetUser (CsApiInsertUserRequest request, string xChronosheetsAuth)
+> CSApiResponseInsertUserResponse UsersCreateTimesheetUser (CSInsertUserRequest request, string xChronosheetsAuth)

 Create a user in your organisation